dkuhman/R_data_viz/README.md

 # Data Visualization Using R
 # R_data_viz
-This repository houses R scripts for data visualization
+This repository houses R scripts for data visualization.
+The point of these scripts is not to present meaningful data analyses, but simply to provide examples of common data visualization tools.
+All scripts are written in R, using tidyverse and ggplot2 libraries.

 ## Box Plots
 ### ggplot_boxplot.R